NilPointer-Software/bdfd-wiki/src/guides/botStatus.md

 # Bot Status
-Here, you will learn how to setup custom bot status & activity.
+Here, you will learn how to set-up a custom bot status & activity.

 ## Status
-To setup custom status,
+To set a custom status,
 - Select your bot.
-- Go to `Status` tab and click gear icon `⚙️` at top-right corner.
+- Go to the *"Status"* tab and press gear icon `⚙️` at top-right corner.
 - Toggle on *"Enable bot presence"*.
 - In *"Bot status"*, choose your preferred bot presence _(i.e `Online`, `Idle`, `Invisible` etc.)_
 - In *"Interval amount"*, set a custom interval duration.
-It is the _x_ seconds your bot status will be refreshed _(Minimum interval duration is 12 seconds while maximum is 600 seconds)_.
+This changes how many seconds your bot will wait before refreshing its status _(Minimum interval duration is 12 seconds while maximum is 600 seconds)_.

-    > 📝 If you have multiple bot status activities, it will switch to next status instead of refreshing current status.
+    > 📝 If you have multiple bot status entries, it will switch to next status instead of refreshing current status.

 ## Activity
 > ⚠️ You need to toggle on `Enable bot presence` in *"Bot status settings"* in order to show activity.

 To set custom rich presence,
 - Select your bot.
-- Go to `Status` tab and click `Add new entry`.
+- Go to the *"Status"* tab and press `Add new entry`.
-- Choose activity type _(i.e `PLAYING`, `STREAMING`, `LISTENING` etc.)_ in *"Status prefix"* dropdown selection.
+- Choose activity type _(i.e `PLAYING`, `STREAMING`, `LISTENING` etc.)_ in the *"Status prefix"* dropdown selection.
-- In *"Status"*, type any text which you want to display in bot status.
-Additionally, you can also use some bdfd [functions](#available-functions) in bot status.
+- In *"Status"*, type any text that you would like to display as your bot's status.
+Additionally, you can also use some [BDFD functions](#available-functions) in your bot's status.
-- *"Status details"* is just a text for you.
+- *"Status details"* is just a text for you to see.
 It won't display anywhere.
-- Now, save the changes.
+- Save the changes.

 > 📝 If the activity type is `STREAMING`, there will be an additional required field called *"Streaming URL"*.
 You can only put either YouTube or Twitch URL.

 ### Available functions
-Here, are the available functions you can use in your bot status -
+Here are the available functions that you can use in your bot's status:

 - `$membersCount`